apache/eventmesh-site/docs/instruction/03-runtime.md

 **1.1.3.1 Description of the project structure:**

-- eventmesh-common : eventmesh public classes and methods module
+- eventmesh-common : EventMesh public classes and methods module
-- eventmesh-connector-api : eventmesh connector plugin interface definition module
+- eventmesh-connector-api : EventMesh Connector plugin interface definition module
-- eventmesh-connector-plugin : eventmesh connector plugin module
+- eventmesh-connector-plugin : EventMesh Connector plugin module
 - eventmesh-runtime : EventMesh Runtime module
-- eventmesh-sdk-java : eventmesh java client sdk
+- eventmesh-sdk-java : EventMesh Java client SDK
-- eventmesh-starter : eventmesh local startup and runtime project portal
+- eventmesh-starter : EventMesh Runtime local startup and project portal
-- eventmesh-spi : eventmesh SPI loader module
+- eventmesh-spi : EventMesh SPI loader module

-> Note: Plugin modules follow the SPI specification defined by eventmesh, custom SPI interfaces need to be marked with the annotation @EventMeshSPI.
+> Note: Plugin modules follow the SPI specification defined by eventmesh, custom SPI interfaces need to be marked with the annotation `@EventMeshSPI`.
+>
-> Plugin instances need to be configured in the corresponding module under /main/resources/META-INF/eventmesh with a mapping file of the relevant interfaces to their implementation classes, with the name of the file being the full class name of the SPI interface.
+> Plugin instances need to be configured in the corresponding module under `/main/resources/META-INF/eventmesh` with a mapping file of the relevant interfaces to their implementation classes, with the name of the file being the full class name of the SPI interface.
+>
 > The content of the file is the mapping from the plugin instance name to the plugin instance, see eventmesh-connector-rocketmq plugin module for details.

 **1.1.3.2 Plugin Description**